-Nick Jr. and NickJr.com
+Nick Jr., NickJr.com and NickMom

 - Nick Jr. is a channel for preschoolers that educates and entertains, where kids can engage with characters they love while building their imaginations, gaining key cognitive and social-emotional skills and learning about the world around them.
-NickJr.com offers kids entertaining and enriching online activities geared toward their interests, ages and developmental levels. - Nick Jr. favorites included Team Umizoomi, Bubble Guppies, Dino Dan, Dora the Explorer, Go, Diego, Go!, The Wonder Pets, The Backyardigans, The Fresh Beat Band and Max and Ruby. - Nick Jr. reached approximately 73 million domestic television households in September 2011.
-In the quarter ended September 30, 2011, NickJr.com averaged 4.8 million monthly unique visitors.
+NickJr.com offers parents and their kids entertaining and enriching online activities geared toward their interests, ages and developmental levels. - NickMom, a primetime comedy block for moms on NickJr. featuring a mix of original long- and short-form programming, including talk shows, stand-up and sketch comedy, docu-series and more, launched in the first quarter of our fiscal year 2013.
+In conjunction with NickMom, NickMom.com, a comedy and entertainment site featuring short-form video, photos, editorial pieces and games just for moms, launched in the first quarter of our fiscal year 2012. - Nick Jr. programming highlights included Team Umizoomi, Bubble Guppies, Dora the Explorer, Go, Diego, Go!, Blue's Clues, The Backyardigans, Franklin and Friends, Yo Gabba Gabba!, The Fresh Beat Band and Max and Ruby; and specials such as Dora Rescue in Mermaid Kingdom and Team Umizoomi: The Umi Games. - Nick Jr. reached approximately 75 million domestic television households in September 2012.
+In the quarter ended September 30, 2012, NickJr.com averaged 3.9 million monthly unique visitors and NickMom.com averaged 0.9 million monthly unique visitors.
+NickJr.com had an average of 66.7 million video streams each month.